Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Introduction

 In this work, we revisit the structure of the simplest fermionic model, the Majorana fermionic conformal field theory (CFT).
 For this model, the structure of the correlation functions has been studied many times, and one can extensively check its fermionized representation which has captured attention recently\cite{Runkel:2020zgg,Runkel:2022fzi,Hsieh:2020uwb,Seiberg:2023cdc}.
 It might be surprising but there still exists a lot to reconsider when analyzing the operator-state correspondence in this model.
 More specifically, we have found a nontrivial correspondence between the chiral conformal block defined by the solution of the Belavin-Polyakov-Zamolodchikov (BPZ) equation\cite{Belavin:1984vu} and their asymptotic behaviors, and the bulk correlation functions constructed from local bulk operators and the disorder operator.
 More precisely, this is a correspondence between the chiral CFT and the Schottky double of bulk CFT, and we call this correspondence the CCFT/DCFT correspondence.
 This can be thought of as an expression of the $\text{CFT}_{D}/\text{BQFT}_{D+1}$ correspondence (or $\text{CFT}_{D}/\text{BTQFT}_{D+1}$ correspondence), known as the bulk-edge correspondence\cite{Bernevig2008PropertiesON,Bernevig_2008,Fukusumi:2022xxe}.
 For example, in a fractional quantum Hall (FQH) system, our framework may enable one to generalize Laughlin's flux attachment argument even to the systems with non-abelian anyons.
 More specifically, we demonstrate the interpretation of conformal blocks and the corresponding wavefunctions based on both boson and fermion representations by identifying the set of fundamental operators.
 Whereas they are one of the most fundamental objects in chiral CFT and the corresponding TQFT, it might be surprising for the readers, that our method is the first time to write down them directly.

 Our work gives a simple understanding of the conformal blocks appearing in modern condensed matter physics, statistical mechanical physics and mathematical physics, based on fermionization or on the language of ``particle physics" (i.e. the quark model in the older terminology).
-We expect similar nontrivial operator-state correspondence to appear in a general simple current extension of CFT \cite{Gato-Rivera:1991bqv,Fuchs:1996dd} which can be thought of as the building block of topologically ordered systems\cite{Ino:1998by,Cappelli:2010jv,Schoutens:2015uia,Fuji_2017,Fukusumi_2022_c,Henderson:2023kjz}.
+We expect similar nontrivial operator-state correspondence to appear in a general simple current extension of CFT \cite{Gato-Rivera:1991bqv,Fuchs:1996dd} which can be thought of as the building block of topologically ordered systems\cite{Ino:1998by,Cappelli:2010jv,Lu_2010,Schoutens:2015uia,Fuji_2017,Fukusumi_2022_c,Henderson:2023kjz}(However, the rigourous formulation of the simple current or $G$-symmetry extension of a chiral conformal field theory is a difficult problem also in mathematical studies.
+We note several recent works in this research direction\cite{etingof2009weaklygrouptheoreticalsolvablefusion,Barkeshli:2014cna,Babakhani_2023,Galindo:2024qzg,Gannon:2024tcl}.
+As we demonstrate in the manuscript, the breaking of the naive operator-state correspondence is a source of the difficulty.).
 In particular in the context of non-abelian Moore-Read states in the fractional quantum Hall systems, we can write down many-body states with four or more quasihole with non-abelian anyons with unambiguous operator-state correspondence.
 It should be noted that this interpretation of the wavefunctions is not obvious from the original interpretation with the Ising CFT or (bosonic) $M(3,4)$ minimal model.
-Moreover, the simple current extension of CFT can be thought of as a natural generalization of Majorana CFT and gives a lot of information on its renormalization group behaviors (For the modern aspect of this kind of studies, see \cite{Lecheminant:2015iga,Kikuchi:2022ipr}, for example).
+Moreover, the simple current extension of CFT can be thought of as a natural generalization of Majorana CFT and gives a lot of information on its renormalization group behaviors (For the modern aspect of this kind of studies, see \cite{Lecheminant:2015iga,Kikuchi:2022ipr}, for example.).